hongchaozhang/hongchaozhang.github.io/source/_posts/2015-07-22-Property-vs-Instance-Variable(iVar)-in-Objective-C.md

 title: Property vs Instance Variable (iVar) in objective-c
 ---

+This post is deprecated.
+Refer to [Propety, Instance Variable and @synthesize](http://hongchaozhang.github.io/blog/2015/12/19/propety-instance-variable-and-at-synthesize/).

 ## Description

 To declare a variable in a objective-c class, we have the following two ways: